Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: URE estimators

-which is the form of shrinkage estimators\footnote{More precisely, the estimators used in the literature take this form without the time-varying component, and thus everything is aggregated at the $j$ level so that the subscript $t$ disappears.} used in the literature (\citealp{rockoff2004ImpactIndividualTeachers}; \citealp{chetty2018ImpactsNeighborhoodsIntergenerationala}; etc.), with a specific choice of $\lambda$ and $\mu$.
-Moreover, when $\mu = 0$ and $\sigma_{jt}^{2}$ does not vary with $j$, an appropriate choice of $\lambda$ in fact gives the James-Stein estimator. \end{example}
+which is the form of shrinkage estimators\footnote{More precisely, the estimators used in the literature take this form without the time-varying component, and thus effects are aggregated at the $j$ level so that the subscript $t$ disappears.} used in the literature with a specific choice of $\lambda$ and $\mu$. \end{example}